Fredan97/porcine-peptidomics-data/README.md

 - Fragment mass tolerance: 0.02 Da
 - Variable modifications: Oxidation (M), Acetylation (N-term)

-The complete dataset has been deposited to ProteomeXchange with the identifier PXD000000 (placeholder - update with actual identifier).
+The complete dataset has been deposited to ProteomeXchange with the identifier PXD048892.
+The blinded re-run dataset is deposited with the identifier PXD055074.

 ## Repository Structure